 The term Salmonella refers to a group of bacteria that cause Salmonella infection, or salmonellosis, in the intestinal tract.

 Salmonella poisoning is often linked to contaminated water or foods, especially meat, poultry, and eggs.
-Symptoms include abdominal cramps, diarrhea, and vomiting, which tend to appear
+Symptoms include abdominal cramps, diarrhea, and vomiting, which tend to appear 12 to 72 hours after infection.

 Most people recover after 4 to 7 days without treatment, but a person with severe diarrhea may need hospital treatment.